These bylaws have been approved by membership vote on July 27, 2020.

 To achieve its purpose, the Association will engage in a range of activities including sponsoring publications, holding global, regional and thematic meetings of members to share the results from practical experience, research, and theoretical developments, and fostering a range of mechanisms for dissemination of findings, such as sponsorship of publications, workshops and symposia on specific topics.

 The Association will not take or endorse positions on public policy issues except in extraordinary situations and only if consistent with the purpose of the IASC and approved by a majority of the Executive Council.

 Membership is open to all persons and organizations interested in the study of the commons and who pay dues to the Association.
 Subject to approval by the Secretariat, in-kind services may be substituted for monetary payment of dues.

 Membership in the Association shall be renewable on an annual basis.
 Multi-year memberships can be acquired.

 Both individual and organizational members shall have the right to participate in programs and activities of the IASC, subject to the rules established by the Executive Council and the Association’s Bylaws.
 In addition, individual members shall have the right to

-The Executive Council of the Association shall consist of the President, President-Elect, immediate Past-President, and six Councilors.
-All of the members of the executive council have to be in good standing.
+The Executive Council of the Association shall consist of the President, President-Elect, immediate Past-President, six Councilors, and one Representative of the Early Career Network.
+All of the members of the Executive Council have to be in good standing.